wp-plugins/formidable/readme.txt

 A. Try clearing your browser cache.
 As plugin modifications are made, frequent javascript and stylesheet changes are also made.
 However, the previous versions may be cached so you aren’t using the modified files.
 After clearing your cache and you’re still having issues, please let me know.

 == Changelog ==
+= 1.04.07 =
+* Minor bug fixes
+* PRO: Fixed bug preventing some hidden field values from being saved
+* PRO: Removed PHP warnings some users were seeing on the form entries page

 = 1.04.06 =
 * Additional back-end XHTML compliance
 * PRO: Fixed conditionally hidden fields bug some users were experiencing